alexforencich/cocotbext-axi/README.md

 * _target_: target region

-### AXI and AXI lite RAM
+### AXI, AXI lite, and APB RAM

-The `AxiRam` and `AxiLiteRam` classes implement AXI RAMs and are capable of completing read and write operations from upstream AXI masters.
+The `AxiRam`, `AxiLiteRam`, and `ApbRam` classes implement AXI, AXI-lite, and APB RAMs and are capable of completing read and write operations from upstream AXI masters.
 The `AxiRam` module is capable of handling narrow bursts.
-These modules are extensions of the corresponding `AxiSlave` and `AxiLiteSlave` modules.
+These modules are extensions of the corresponding `AxiSlave`, `AxiLiteSlave`, and `ApbSlave` modules.
 Internally, `SparseMemory` is used to support emulating very large memories.

 The `AxiRam` is a wrapper around `AxiRamWrite` and `AxiRamRead`.
 Similarly, `AxiLiteRam` is a wrapper around `AxiLiteRamWrite` and `AxiLiteRamRead`.
 If a read-only or write-only interface is required instead of a full interface, use the corresponding read-only or write-only variant, the usage and API are exactly the same.
+APB is not channelized, so only `ApbRam` is available.

 To use these modules, import the one you need and connect it to the DUT: